LSPosed/LSPosed/README.md

 - Android Oreo (8.x)
 - Android Pie (9.0)
+- Android 10

-For devices with Android Nougat (7.x) and lower, original Xposed is strongly recommended.
+For Android Nougat (7.x) and lower, please use the original Xposed Framework.

 ## Build requirements